Holiday fun with stunning beaches on the Moray Firth.

 It’s packed with quaint cottages, a huge beach, a destination ice cream shop, a traditional harbour, a golf course…and not much else.
 Chilled out holiday heaven.

 The beauty of Scotland’s Moray Firth coast is well-known, but you just don’t find the huge crowds here like you do elsewhere in Scotland.
 Cullen has a hidden gem quality about it that’s pretty beguiling.

-I’ve visited many times, but we took our first trip as a family in August 2020, and found it to be a really child-friendly place for a staycation.
+I’ve visited many times, but we took our first trip as a family in the August 2020, and found it to be a really child-friendly place for a staycation.
 We returned in the summer of 2021 in the middle of the summer heatwave and were treated to some amazing beach days.